-And you just want it to stop, but if it stops you’ll realise how messed up the whole thing is – so you just keep going.
+We all want it to stop, but if it stops you’ll just realise how messed up the whole thing is – so you just keep going.

 So is it any wonder that people don’t find it hard at all to vote for a party that is just as messed up as this entire system itself?